Sermon: God's Creation and Our Works

 It says "a sinner" in the King James, but that is wrong.
 The Greek says "the sinner."

-Luke 18:14 "I tell you, this man went down to his house justified rather than the other; for everyone who exalts himself will be humbled, and he that humbles himself will be exalted."
+Luke 18:14 "I tell you, this man went down to his house justified rather than the other; for everyone who exalts himself will be humbled, and he who humbles himself will be exalted."

 I want you to notice the works of the Pharisee.
 They are works that any one of us would recognize as "good works."
 And when Jesus gives us the point of the illustration, He does not find fault with the Pharisee's works.
 Rather, He finds fault with the Pharisee's self-exaltation and reliance on what he is doing—not realizing that it was given to him to be able to do that.